 In the Traditional Chinese Medical (TCM) model we support our Qi (which is our energy, vitality and life force) in two ways.
 The first is via breath.
-The reason breath is understood as so important in TCM is because it provides oxygen to our body carried in the air via our breath.
+The reason breath is understood as so important in TCM is that it provides oxygen to our body carried in the air via our breath.
 The second way we support and build Qi is via the food we eat.
 Food is life force.
 The food we eat is either alive with life force or dead.
 An example of dead would be processed food.
 An example of alive with life force would be vegetables.

 We have so many functional needs in our body.
 Needs such as respiratory function, cardiovascular (heart and blood circulation) function, digestive function, endocrine (hormonal) function, and immune function, muscle/skeletal function, to name a few.
 It takes a lot of energy to carry out all the various functions of these systems.
 If you really take a minute and think about it, you’ll hopefully get a glimpse of how much is going on inside that we don’t give much thought to (unless a problem arises which gets our attention).